PaNOSC-ViNYL/ase/doc/development/contribute.rst

 Changes and/or additions can be made both directly in GitLab for small changes (see the :ref:`small changes section<making-small-changes>`) and on a local branch in your fork.
-The prefered way using command line on a local machine is:
+The preferred way using command line on a local machine is:

 1) Ensure that your master branch is in sync with upstream master (since you should not work in master it's ok).

-  * Fetch information about heads and references from "upsteam" and store it in local git used in later merges and checkouts::
+  * Fetch information about heads and references from "upstream" and store it in local git used in later merges and checkouts::

         $ git fetch upstream